How Retailers are Using AI to Listen to Customers

 This retailer needed a way to sift through millions of tweets they had collected around Halloween, but time was running short to make changes in their stores.
 Luminoso’s response was to clean the data of spam and duplicates from some 3 million messages, pairing it down to 300,000 using proprietary cleaning algorithms.
 Luminoso then automatically clustered the conversations into topical groups so they could explore topics like “Costumes”, “Candy”, or “Movies”.

-However, it was the investigation of subtopics that revealed the emotions connected to these broad halloween-related themes.
+However, it was the investigation of subtopics that revealed the emotions connected to these broad Halloween-related themes.
 They discovered that customers were feeling nostalgia for older movies they'd watched as kids, and wanted to share that experience with others.
 They also found that there were strong emotions of excitement for Pumpkin Spice M&Ms to come back into stores.

 The social media team was then able to make a plan to ramp up both excitement and nostalgia.
 Rather than just selling products, they were now engaging with their customers on an emotional level.
-Not only did they tweet and post about the highly sought-after M&Ms, they also rearranged their store layouts in the days after the Luminoso report.
+Not only did they tweet and post about the highly sought-after M&Ms, but they also rearranged their store layouts in the days after the Luminoso report.
 They even placed Pumpkin Spice M&Ms right up front as the first item encountered when entering all of their stores with great success.

 The retailer has since been experimenting with social media data year-round, as the topics their customers talk about change as quickly as the seasons.